dotnet/docs/docs/machine-learning/tutorials/predict-prices-with-model-builder.md

 1. Because the training data file is more than 10MB, use 600 seconds (10 minutes) as the value for *Time to train (seconds)*.
 2. Select *Start Training*.

+Throughout the training process, progress data is displayed in the `Progress` section of the train step.

+- Status displays the completion status of the training process.
+- Best accuracy displays the accuracy of the best performing model found by Model Builder so far.
+Higher accuracy means the model predicted more correctly on test data.
+- Best algorithm displays the name of the best performing algorithm performed found by Model Builder so far.
+- Last algorithm displays the name of the algorithm most recently used by Model Builder to train the model.

+Once training is complete, navigate to the evaluate step.

 ## Evaluate the model

 The result of the training step will be one model which had the best performance.
 In the evaluate step of the Model Builder tool, the output section, will contain the algorithm used by the best performing model in the *Best Model* entry along with metrics in *Best Model Quality (RSquared)*.
 Additionally, a summary table containing top five models and their metrics.
 Visit the following link to learn more about [evaluating model metrics](https://docs.microsoft.com/dotnet/machine-learning/resources/metrics).

-If you're not satisfied with your accuracy metrics, an easy way to try and improve model accuracy is to increase the amount of time to train the model.
+If you're not satisfied with your accuracy metrics, some easy ways to try and improve model accuracy are to increase the amount of time to train the model or use more data.

 ## Use the model for predictions

 Two projects will be created in `C:\Users\%USERNAME%\AppData\Local\Temp\MLVSTools` directory.

-- TaxiFarePredictionML.ConsoleApp: The console application containing the model training code.
+- TaxiFarePredictionML.ConsoleApp: A .NET Console application that contains the model training and consumption code.
-- TaxiFarePredictionML.Model: A class library containing the data models that define the schema of input and output model data as well as the persisted version of the best performing model during training.
+- TaxiFarePredictionML.Model: A .NET Standard class library containing the data models that define the schema of input and output model data as well as the persisted version of the best performing model during training.

 1. In the code section of the Model Builder tool, select **Added Projects** to add the projects to the solution.
 2. In solution explorer, right-click the *TaxiFarePrediction* project.
 Then, select **Add > Existing Item**.
 For file type drop down, select `All Files`, navigate to the *TaxiFarePredictionML.Model* project directory and select the `MLModel.zip` file.
 Then right-click the recently added `MLModel.zip` file and select *Properties*.
 For the Copy to Output Directory option, select *Copy if Newer* from the dropdown.